haneenn24/Resource-Efficient-and-Transferable-Adversarial-Training-in-GNNs/README.md

 - **Reducing Perturbation Frequency**: Perturbations are applied every alternate epoch, leading to significant reductions in memory usage and training time without compromising robustness.
 - **Monte Carlo Sampling**: Implemented as an approximation technique to lower computational overhead in perturbation calculations, while preserving robustness through controlled randomness.

-**Baseline Results**: We establish performance benchmarks using the **Cora, Citeseer, and arXiv datasets** based on previous findings:
-- **Cora**: LR-BCD achieves a clean accuracy of 83.3% and an adversarial accuracy of 76.8%.
-- **Citeseer**: LR-BCD outperforms PR-BCD in both clean and adversarial accuracy.
-- **arXiv**: Original LR-BCD reports a memory usage of 20 GB and 10 seconds per epoch, which serves as our baseline for efficiency improvements.

 ### 2. Transferability of Adversarial Attacks Across GNN Architectures and Tasks
 We extend our study to assess the **transferability** of adversarial attacks in GNNs by exploring: